> Home > >

 DESCRIPTIVE INFORMATION

-The first pair, dated 1626, comes from the Collegiate Church of St. Michael the Archangel, while the second pair comes from the sanctuary of Our Lady of the Oaks, where they had headquarters of the brotherhoods who were responsible for services to the community as the funeral service.
+The first pair, dated 1626, comes from the Collegiate Church of San Michele Arcangelo, while the second pair comes from the Sanctuary of the Madonna della Querce, where confraternities that provided community services, including funeral services, were based.

-The paintings of the first pair, The Coronation of the Virgin, the Visitation, Pietà supported by two angels and the Annunciation, have recently been identified as the work of Giovanni Antonio Cerretelli of Scrofiano (news 1584-1628) one of Francis students Vanni, while the other depicting St. Charles Borromeo, Christ Redeemer and the patron saints of Lucignano (San Biagio and St. Michael the Archangel, St. Francis, San Felice Pope) are generically be referred to the Siena-Arezzo.
+The paintings of the first pair—the Coronation of the Virgin, the Visitation, Christ in Pietà Supported by Two Angels, and the Annunciation—have recently been identified as the work of Giovanni Antonio Cerretelli di Scrofiano (dated 1584–1628), a student of Francesco Vanni.
+The others, depicting Saint Charles Borromeo, Christ the Redeemer, and the patron saints of Lucignano: Saint Blaise and Saint Michael the Archangel, Saint Francis, and Saint Felix the Pope, are generally attributed to the Siena-Arezzo area.

-The frames are made of a precious carving with supports in the form of lion's paws, and sphinxes.
+The frames are made of fine and elaborate carving, with supports in the shape of lion's paws and sphinxes.

 Cataletti mortuari![]()